Welcome to the first part of Croatia for children in 2021 series! *updated in April 2021

 Let’s start by saying that Croatia is an excellent destination for traveling with children altogether.
 The air is fresh, you can enjoy the numerous national parks, the beaches are safe and clean (and a lot), and there is entertainment all across the country.
 Still, some destinations deliver more in terms of family vacations and fun for the little ones.
-Let’s check them out in Croatia for children in 2020 series!
+Let’s check them out in Croatia for children series!

 Dalmatia is the perfect place to visit in the summertime.
 With beautiful beaches and national parks, sunny islands, medieval history and cool modern museums, Dalmatia offers plenty of fun for kids and is an excellent choice for travel with babies, toddlers, kids, or teenagers.